 Ohhh pumpkin how I love thee.
 And since I suspect you do too, I thought I’d share my recipe for Keto Pumpkin Streusel Cupcakes.
 Because as far as I am concerned you just can’t have too many low carb pumpkin treats.

 If you’re both a fan of pumpkin and coffee cake then these little keto pumpkin cupcakes are for you and make sure you also check out our large collection of Keto Cakes recipes for even more delicious keto-friendly treats.

-Imagine a keto streusel muffins that features the best of pumpkin spice and a delectable topping in one tasty treat.
-Not only is each cupcake packed with pumpkin spice goodness but their a breeze to make.
+Imagine keto streusel muffins that feature the best of pumpkin spice and a delectable topping in one tasty treat.
+Not only is each cupcake packed with pumpkin spice goodness but they’re a breeze to make.

 Having a keto pumpkin cupcake is an automatic way to ensure portion control.
 Which makes these a smart choice while counting your keto macros.

 These pumpkin cupcakes are low carb, gluten-free, grain-free, sugar-free, and keto-friendly.
 I mean what’s not to love???

 One bite of these low carb pumpkin streusel cupcakes, and you will have to agree that eating this way can be pretty easy.
 If you are feeling deprived while eating keto, you and I need to talk, so pull up a chair.

 You see I am a firm believer that with the right keto recipes you can master a ketogenic diet, and reap the benefits of reducing your carbs and entering into a state of ketosis.

 What’s neat about these keto pumpkin streusel cupcakes, is that they can be enjoyed any time of day.
 Have them as a meal for a quick breakfast, dessert, or when you need a little snack to tie you over before your next meal.

 Why not make two batches and freeze one?
 While one is in the oven you can make the other.
 This way you are armed and ready to face pumpkin season.